valkey-io/valkey-doc/commands/geohash.md

 ---

-The command returns 11 characters Geohash strings, so no precision is lost compared to the Redis internal 52 bit representation.
+The command returns 11 characters Geohash strings, so no precision is lost compared to the Valkey internal 52 bit representation.
 The returned Geohashes have the following properties:

 1. They can be shortened removing characters from the right.
 It will lose precision but will still point to the same area.